General Information and Additional Resources

 Libraries are another source for additional financial aid opportunities.
 Some college libraries may have reference materials available on computer-assisted searches.
 Information found in libraries generally reflects national and statewide organizations.
 There are also sources regarding financial assistance for international study.

 Our Scholarship Office receives announcements from organizations advertising the availability of various scholarships and aid opportunities.
-These announcements can be found in the Scholarship Office.
+These announcements can be found on the External Scholarships webpage or in the Scholarship Office.

 Keep aid searches broad.
 For example, do not search for just "History major."
 Think about possible careers, like teaching, and explore resources available for students planning to teach.
 Consider contacting former and current employers, parent's employers, unions, clubs, fraternal organizations, religious organizations, professional (and student affiliate) organizations, and educational and business groups.
 Many of these organizations have funds designated for educational endeavors.